 Multi Academy Trust Websites: Examples of Consistent Group Design

-Multi Academy Trust Websites are an important part of a trust establishing an online presence for their schools.
+Multi Academy Trust Websites are an important part of a trust by establishing an online presence for their schools.
 The Trust website can provide information on the trust, and prospect for new schools to join the trust.
-As we’ve seen in our previous post on Multi Academy Trust websites, one of the benefits for new academies joining a trust can be a beautiful new website to reflect their part in the group.
-Given our experience in the field, we enjoy a reputation designing families a shared look for Multi Academy Trust websites, while retaining each school’s individual identity.
-Let’s look at the advantages of this arrangement some more detail:
+As we’ve seen in our previous post on Multi Academy Trust websites, one of the benefits for new academies joining a trust can be a beautiful new website to reflect their part in the trust.
+Given our experience in the field, we enjoy a reputation for designing families of shared looks for Multi Academy Trust websites, while retaining each school’s individual identity.
+Let’s look at the advantages of this arrangement in more detail:

 Benefits for the MAT

-- Multi Academy Trust websites offer an opportunity for an MAT to guide the public perception of it’s academies at the point of first impression.
+- Multi Academy Trust websites offer an opportunity for an MAT to guide the public perception of it’s academies as an authoritative source.